sensu/sensu-docs/content/sensu-go/5.0/reference/rbac.md

 Sensu access controls apply to [sensuctl][2], the Sensu [API][19], and the Sensu [dashboard][3].

 ## Namespaces
-Namespaces help teams use different resources (checks, handlers, etc.) within Sensu and impose their own controls on those resources.
+Namespaces help teams use different resources (entities, checks, handlers, etc.) within Sensu and impose their own controls on those resources.
 A Sensu instance can have multiple namespaces, each with their own set of managed resources.
 Resource names need to be unique within a namespace, but not across namespaces.